dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Fixed some bugs dealing with strings and no subscripts in globaldump.vim
+* Fixed small bug with gzip in install.